des4maisons/til/til.md

 # command line

+* If you want a command to read from stdin, but it only accepts file arguments, specify `/dev/stdin` as the file.
+Example:

+    ```
+    echo foo | ssh-keygen -lf /dev/stdin
+    ```
 * `xargs -J % <command containing %>` will replace the first occurence of `%` with the argument coming from stdin, instead of appending the argument to the end of the command.
 This is useful when the argument of the command you